 Let me ask you a question.
 What differentiates companies like Apple, Amazon, Zappos from the rest?
 Quite simple – the quality of NOT settling for the mediocre.
 This trait is infused in their daily philosophy of conducting business; successful brands consistently deliver more than what is expected of them and find a way to wow their customers time and again.

 Merely satisfying customer expectations is more like playing the safe game.
 It won’t get you anywhere.
 Your customers will still be vulnerable to competitors and, say, the moment they find a product in the market that is cheaper than yours, there is a tendency to jump ship.
-Even if the difference is as less as a few cents.

 However, if building your own ardent following is something you desire, then your brand needs to constantly exceed customer expectations and deliver memorable, ever-lasting experiences.
 In other words, give your best and make sure this best is something they can’t find anywhere else!

 Here are 11 simple ways by which any business can look to exceed customer expectations.